 North Americans pronounce, “Cyprus” as “Psy-press”; but the Greeks pronounce it as “Ku-pros,” which is some sort of homophone for copper when pronounced.
 This pronunciation is also English for the chemical compound of copper (Cu.), such as “Cuprous Carbonate,” the green patina that forms on copper and its alloy when exposed to natural weathering and oxidation.
 A freshly exposed surface of copper has a reddish-orange color.

 Copper is one of the most inexpensive and probably the easiest metal to obtain.
 Found in nuggets, sometimes in rough spiky crystal-clumps or strands; it is ductile with very high thermal and electrical conductivity.
 Pure copper is soft and malleable.

 Copper is known to have a great connecting power.
 It can easily combine with other metals to form an alloy such as bronze; a combination of tin and copper.
-A time period in the development of modern civilization is also called the Bronze age.

 Copper easily transfers warmth and electricity, which makes it a powerful metal that directs energy, both electrical and physical.
 Esoterics believes it to be great for directing Magickal energy to acts as an aide in the body’s healing process.
 They also attribute many of the same wonderful healing qualities to crystals and minerals that contain copper traces.